mateuszji/Arkanoid-Remake/README.md

  <img src="https://i.imgur.com/Z6D0oi2.png" width="400"/> <img src="https://i.imgur.com/iJod8Zs.png" width="400"/>

 # How to create levels
+ **LEVEL GENERATOR**: Open [levenGenerator.html](https://github.com/mateuszji/Arkanoid-Remake/blob/main/levelGenerator.html) in your browser, create your custom level in webUI and save it to *'/Resources/Levels/'* dir with filename *{LevelIndex}.txt*.

  All levels data are in 'Resources/Levels/' directory.
 If you want to add new level or edit existing you need to add/edit file with level index in filename (*for example: first level is 1.txt file*).

  - **Max columns in game:** 5